-Reference points and decision-making: Impact of status quo, defaults, and past behavior in a conceptual replication and extensions Registered Report of Dinner et al. (2011)
+Reference points and decision-making: Impact of status quo and defaults in a conceptual replication and extensions Registered Report of Dinner et al. (2011) [Stage 1]

 [IMPORTANT: Section is written in the past tense to simulate what the manuscript will look like after data collection, yet no pre-registration or data collection took place.]